User Terms and Conditions

 Users may be affiliated to or connected with a business or company on the OpenSolar Site, and may provide business or company details which are associated with the User’s Account.
 This business or company will be treated as an Associated Business associated with that User for the purposes of managing customer information.
 Users acknowledge and agree that where a business or company details are associated with their Account as an Associated Business, this Agreement is a contract with the User as an individual (not the business or company) and Users remain solely responsible for all activity undertaken in respect of their Account.

-Where a User enters customer information and any data connected with that customer onto the OpenSolar Site, and that User is engaged as an employee or contractor with an Associated Business, that User will need to comply with its existing contractual obligations between it and its employer or client which is the Associated Business (including any obligations with respect to maintaining the confidentiality of customer lists and customer details).
+Where a User enters customer information and any data connected with that customer onto the OpenSolar Site, and that User is engaged as an employee or contractor with an Associated Business, that User will need to comply with its existing contractual obligations between it and its employer or client which is the Associated Business (including any obligations with respect to maintaining the confidentiality of customer lists and customer details and complying with the Associated Business' obligations as a data controller of that customer information (where applicable)).

 We may, at our absolute discretion, refuse to register or cancel the registration of any person or entity as a User.